passkeydeveloper/passkeys.dev/content/docs/advanced/related-origins/index.md

 ## Use Cases

-The two use cases for Related Origin Requests (RoR) are deployments which use different country code top-level domains (ccTLD) across the world, and deployments where different branding is used for different services.
+The two use cases for Related Origin Requests (ROR) are deployments which use different country code top-level domains (ccTLD) across the world, and deployments where different branding is used for different services.

 To address these use cases, it is recommended to leverage industry-standard federation protocols such as [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html).
 This approach facilitates a centralized login experience, by using a dedicated login page (e.g., login.example.com) that serves as the authentication point for all origins and services.

-<strong>RoR is designed to be used when federation is <i>not</i> possible.</strong>
+<strong>ROR is designed to be used when federation is <i>not</i> possible.</strong>

-{{< callout context="note" title="Websites vs Apps" icon="outline/note" >}} RoR is a WebAuthn feature for the web.
+{{< callout context="note" title="Websites vs Apps" icon="outline/note" >}} ROR is a WebAuthn feature for the web.
 App platforms have existing mechanisms for mapping native apps to one or more web origins: [Digital Asset Links](https://developers.google.com/identity/credential-sharing/set-up) for Android and [Associated Domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains) on Apple platforms. {{< /callout >}}

 ### Country Code Top Level Domains (ccTLDs) {#cctld}